anindyamitra2002/Wildlife-Anomaly-Detection-using-YOLOv5l/README.md

 ---

 ## Usage
-It is recommended to a new environment for this project.
+It is recommended to create a new environment for this project.

 ### Install Prerequisites
 ```bash